Today we are going to narrate a real story of a Saudi Pilot who died during the flight SV 1734 before landing at the Riyadh Airport.

 Emergency Landing at the Airport

-As soon as main pilot Waleed Al Mohammed got a heart attack, his co-pilot Rami Ben Ghazi took the control of the airplane.
-He declared an emergency in the airplane as well as the airport.
+As soon as the main pilot Waleed Al Mohammed got a heart attack, his co-pilot Rami Ben Ghazi took the control of the airplane.
+He declared an emergency on the airplane as well as the airport.

 First aid was immediately provided to him and medical staff and ambulance were ready at the runway to provide him treatment.
 An Arab doctor was also on the board and he was requested to make a medical checkup of the Saudi pilot who fainted at 11:40 pm.